nyeholt/silverstripe-extensible-elastic/readme.md

 ```

-To add additional types for selection in an extensible search page config; note namespace slashes become underscores
+To add additional types for selection in an extensible search page config; note namespaces are supported.

 ```
 ---